Every year, the Strengthening Communities Initiative (SCI) awards Capacity Building

 preferably to support initial work that will lead to a future Capacity Building Grant.

-Capacity Building Grants are awarded to teams, each of which consists of a nonprofit community organization
+Capacity Building Grants are awarded to teams, consisting of nonprofits, community-based organizations, and/or

-and University of Memphis faculty and students, for neighborhood-based projects in
+grassroots groups and University of Memphis faculty and students, for projects that

 All applicants must attend at least one of the following Interest Meetings.
 Interest meetings will include an overview of the RFP and will give attendees a chance